SylvanBrocard/MIAI_report/README.md

 This work is based of Daan Zwaneveld's TU Delft - Unofficial Report/Thesis Template This template is available under CC BY-NC 4.0.
 For more information, see https://creativecommons.org/licenses/by-nc/4.0/.
 No attribution is required in reports/theses created using this template.

+## About the dev container

+I couldn't find a way to accept the ttf-mscorefonts-installer EULA automatically for now.
+If you want to use Microsoft fonts (as is the case in this template), you will need to run `sudo apt updat && sudo apt install --no-install-recommends -y ttf-mscorefonts-installer fontconfig` from the command line and accept the EULA manually.